 Who is ready for the big game??
 Here is another EXTREMELY easy and very yummy Superbowl snack idea for your party or for any gathering you may have planned, for that matter.
 I made these a few days back and, if you saw the Chili Cheese Biscuit recipe I posted, you know I am ALL about easy when it comes to fun appetizers.
 Gives me more time to enjoy the party!

 {Warning: Team rivalry is one thing, but your guests may get into their own “fighting match” over these savory little bites.
 The Management here at “ALC” cannot be held responsible if this happens.
-I was able to get pictures taken when I made these this past weekend, and then The Husband and The Teenager devoured the entire plate.
-I think I got to eat one and that’s only because I was taking a picture}.
+I was barely able to get pictures taken when I made these before The Husband and The Teenager devoured the entire plate}.

-You don’t need many ingredients for this little snack.
-Just these + flank steak + two slices of your favorite cheese (and a little olive oil, some minced garlic and salt & pepper for the marinade and seasoning).
-Sauce recipe listed below.
-And here’s the part where I tell you that if you don’t eat beef or are a vegetarian, that you can use marinated chicken or just roasted veggies in this dish (it’s true).
+You don’t need many ingredients for this little snack and here’s the part where I tell you that if you don’t eat beef or are a vegetarian, that you can use marinated chicken or just roasted veggies in this dish (it’s true).
 So, as always, make this your own.

-That little red tin is smoky paprika and it is a great addition to your pantry for lots of reasons, this recipe being one of them.
+That little red tin pictured is smoky paprika and it is a great addition to your pantry for lots of reasons, this recipe being one of them.
+You can use regular paprika but this definitely lends to the chipotle flavor of the dipping sauce.

 {Fun Fact: Flank steak is an interesting cut of meat.
 It is relatively long and flat, and it is best grilled whole, rather than slicing into into typical “steak” portions.
 Once cooked, flank steak should always be sliced AGAINST THE GRAIN for it to be the most tender.
 It is also a pretty cost effective cut of meat, however, and can be used in a variety of ways}.

-Take the bite sized pieces and press them between paper towels to get out some excess moisture.
-You will have leftover steak – we cut ours into more strips and used to top a nice green salad (drizzled with the extra Red Pepper Sauce!) and we also had a few slices as a version of “steak and eggs” for breakfast!
+Depending on how many “bites” you are making, will have leftover steak.
+This can be used to top a nice green salad (drizzled with the extra Red Pepper Sauce!) and we also had a few slices as a version of “steak and eggs” for breakfast.
 So, depending on how many people you are feeding, you may easily get more than one meal out of your flank steak.
 Love that!!

 Once the dough is cut, simply place a piece of steak at the top of the triangle and place a piece of cheese on top.

 Roll up each bite as you would a crescent roll and place onto your baking sheet.
-I baked until JUST golden brown – about 10-11 minutes.
-Keep an eye on ‘em, though.
+I baked until JUST golden brown – keep an eye on ’em, though.
 Anything past “puffy-golden-brown-pastry-goodness” may mean your steak will get too overly done (and your dough may be too browned on the bottom).

 - 1 cup of roasted red peppers